 Longer Option: 24 miles / 38 km, elevation gain: 2,929 feet / 893 meters

 Today promises to be one of the most perfect days you’ll ever have on a bike, beginning with a premier stretch of coastal road.
 It’s soaring vistas, towering cliffs, and shimmering bays all the breathtaking way to Sapri, a laid-back beach town where we’ll stop for pastries and coffee at a café frequented by locals.
 Once we refuel, tackle a climb through silvery olive groves to San Giovanni, where the town’s Baroque steeple is silhouetted against the sea.
 Around the bend, the Mediterranean beckons as we cruise into the fishing village of Camerota.
-Take a swim in the sea, then opt to keep riding or transfer to Pisciotta and check into our next boutique hotel.
+Opt to keep riding or transfer to Pisciotta and check into our next boutique hotel.
 Explore the village’s narrow maze of streets, join the locals for a spritz in the piazza, and head to dinner at a charming Cilentano restaurant nestled amidst the olive trees.

 Meals: Breakfast / Lunch / Dinner